samuelmbp/CV/README.md

 [Soft Skills](#soft-skills) | [Tech Skills](#tech-skills) | [Projects](#projects) | [Languages](#languages) | [Education](#education) | [Work Experience](#work-experience) | [Interests & Activities](#interests--activities) | [Contact Details](#contact-details)

+Software Developer – a Makers Academy graduate with a background in stock management and customer service, ready to step into the tech world.
+Able to work well individually but especially on team projects, with the aim of delivering clean and high-quality code.
+Constantly driven to keep learning and growing both personally and professionally and always ready to meet challenges and new opportunities.
+Thrilled to work for a company with a stimulating environment, and growth opportunities while contributing with my skills and potential to the fullest.
 <!-- With a retail and customer support background, problem-solving and high quality service delivery have been at the forefront of my professional life.
 Meanwhile my curiosity in technology introduced me to the world of coding so I decided to challenge myself and pursue a new career goal as software developer to seek a more fulfilling and creative professional direction and make real-world impact with my skills through tech.

  My career-changing journey started by teaching myself for a while until I came across [Makers Academy Bootcamp](https://makers.tech/), where I have adopted coding best-practices and developed an even stronger foundation of programming concepts.
 I operate well individually, though I thrive in a collaborative environment as part of a productive team to produce high-quality-code.